fbpx

 William Kamkwamba’s Impact Today

-This publicity made it possible for William to share his story of invention and discovery.
-Furthermore, he was asked to speak at a TED Talk, and there he was able to share his dream of building a larger windmill to help with irrigation for his entire village.
+Such publicity made it possible for William to share his story of invention and discovery.
+Furthermore, he was asked to speak at a TED Talk, and there he discussed his dream of building a larger windmill to help with irrigation for his entire village.
 He shared that he wanted to go back to school and continue his education.
 Many people heard William and vowed to help.

 Photographs by: Gilbert Wimbe

-As the co-founder of the Moving Windmills Project, William “inspires a generation of problem solvers” by teaching children to use their natural curiosity to create ways to make their lives better.
+As the co-founder of the Moving Windmills Project, William “inspires a generation of problem solvers” by teaching children to use their natural curiosity to create ways to improve their lives.
 This project has also built wells, installed solar-powered pumps, renovated local schools, provided learning materials, and supported community development efforts.

 Graphic of wiggly black line